wp-plugins/grand-media/readme.txt

 TODO List:

-*   iOS manage application (work in progress..)
+*   iOS manage application (work in progress.. finish stage)
 *   Cover for Album.
 It will be also used for music without cover (work in progress..)
 *   More Batch operations with selected Gmedia items (work in progress..)
+*   Related Post images on Edit Post.
+Option to automatically create gallery in Post with related images (work in progress..)
 *   Share albums to socials from admin panel (in queue)
-*   Different templates to display Gmedia Library (aka GRAND Pages in Flagallery plugin) (in queue)
+*   Different templates to display Gmedia Library (something like GRAND Pages in Flagallery plugin) (in queue)
 *   More modules for creating photo gallery, audio playlist, video playlist
 *   Easily add to Post audio and video files with tags related to post tags
 *   Watermark feature